 Electricity Courses and Classes Overview

-Electricity courses are often found at community and technical colleges as part of the requirements for associate degree programs in electrical, electronics or instrumentation technology.
+Electricity courses are often found at community and technical colleges as part of the requirements for associate degree programs in electrical maintenance, electronics or instrumentation technology.
 They may also be included as part of a vocational program for aspiring electricians.
 Physics departments at 4-year colleges also host advanced courses in electricity.
-An overview of classes follows.

 Basic AC and DC Electricity Course

 This introductory electricity course covers the two types of electrical current: alternating (AC) and direct (DC).
 Basic concepts include AC and DC electricity theory, inductance, magnetism, impedance, resonance, capacitance and reactance.
 Also explored are topics such as Ohm's and Kirchhoff's laws, voltage and current, batteries, power and electromagnetic induction.
 Students learn the formulas used in electrical math and gain hands-on experience troubleshooting AC and DC series-parallel circuits.
 This course is typically included as part of an associate degree in electrical technology.

 This course teaches students studying to become electricians how to read electrical blueprints to wire a building safely.
 Elements of electrical wiring include lighting, conductors, branch circuits and conduits.
 Students become familiar with the requirements of the National Electrical Code, and will be able to properly install wiring, conduits and electrical distribution equipment by the end of the course.